 Molecular techniques such as transcription mediated amplification (TMA) have been widely used to amplify nucleic acids (31).
-TMA uses specific target capture and isothermal amplification to detect nucleic acids in multiple infectious pathogens (32).
+TMA uses specific target capture and isothermal amplification to detect nucleic acids in multiple infectious diseases, including CT, NG, HPV, Trich, and HIV/HCV/HBV for blood donor testing (32).

-The Aptima HIV-1 Quant Dx assay, through TMA, utilizes multiple, long primers that target several regions of the HIV-1 genome in order to compensate for the high mutation rate and multiple potential mutations at the target region.
+The Aptima HIV-1 Quant assay, through TMA, utilizes multiple, long primers that target several regions of the HIV-1 genome in order to compensate for the high mutation rate of HIV-1.